TmWalker/doc-extractor/README.md

 https://github.com/UB-Mannheim/tesseract/wiki

-Note the location of the install and add this to run_path in config.cfg
+Note the location of the install

+Add the tesseract.exe file path to run_path in config.cfg

 Verify Installation